sgmlguru/xlsx2xml/docs/technical-overview.md

 ```

-There should be one `provider` element per college, assuming that the college always uses the same Excel format, with the same number of columns, column nams, etc.
+There should be one `provider` element per college, assuming that the college always uses the same Excel format, with the same number of columns, column nams, etc. If a college uses several input formats, there needs to be one `provider` element per format.

-Every column is mapped to an `item` element with three attributes:
+Every Excel column is mapped to an `item` element with three attributes:

-* `@coord` is the Excel cell coordinate
+* `@coord` is the Excel column coordinate, i.e. 'A', 'B', etc
 * `@source` is the column heading in the source Excel
 * `@target` is the matching element in the intermediate XML format